Snugug/generator-armadillo/readme.md

 ## Configuring JSHint and CSS Lint

 Armadillo will help you make your code better by running your JavaScript through [JSHint](http://jshint.com/) and your CSS through [CSS Lint](http://csslint.net/).
 You can configure JSHint by editing `.jshintrc` and CSS Lint by editing `.csslintrc`.
+JSHint comes pre-configured with some sensible defaults.
+CSSLint comes with all options disabled, you can enable the features you'd like should you choose.

 ## License